-To learn more about the pros and cons of the OMAD diet and tips for following the OMAD diet, we spoke with Kimberly Gomer, MS, RD/LDN, a Registered Dietician and Director of Nutrition at Body Beautiful Miami.
+To learn more about the pros and cons of the OMAD diet and tips for following the OMAD diet, we spoke with Kimberly Gomer, MS, RD/LDN, a registered dietician, and formerly the Director of Nutrition at Body Beautiful Miami.

-The OMAD diet, short for the One Meal A Day diet, involves eating only one meal a day.
+The OMAD diet involves eating only one meal a day.
 Basically, it involves fasting for 23 hours and having an eating window of one hour or so.

-“Instead, [the OMAD diet] is specifically targeted around the timing of meals — in this case, one meal per day,” says Gormer.
+“Instead, [the OMAD diet] is specifically targeted around the timing of meals — in this case, one meal per day,” said Gomer.
 “In its strictest application, people are to consume zero calories (allowing for water, black coffee, or tea) aside from the one meal they are entitled to eat for the day.”

 However, insulin can increase hunger.
 The more insulin that you have circulating in your body at any given time, the greater the chance that you will have an insatiable appetite.

-“In the United States, an estimated 60 to 70 million people have insulin resistance, so the idea of limiting the timing and amount of insulin secretion [via the OMAD diet] makes sense for blood sugar response and weight loss,” notes Gormer.
+“In the United States, an estimated 60 to 70 million people have insulin resistance, so the idea of limiting the timing and amount of insulin secretion [via the OMAD diet] makes sense for blood sugar response and weight loss,” Gomer noted.

 Therefore, the weight loss effects of the OMAD diet are two-fold: not only does eating one meal a day typically reduce caloric intake by default because you are not grazing or consuming calories over numerous hours, but it can also help control appetite by decreasing insulin levels.